Ugochukwuodinaka/Airline-And-Airport-Flight-Delay-And-Cancellation-Analysis/README.md

 - <img src="images/Total_No_of_Flights_By_Day.jpg" width="300">

 - **Total Number of Flights By Day**
-- From the dataset, Wednesdays has the most flight traffic with 872,521 flights, Sundays 865,543, while Thurdays follows with 862,209 flights.
-The least days with traffic happens to be on fridays with 700,545 flights.
+- This means that Wednesday has the highest flights, at 872,521, followed by Sunday at 865,543 and Thursday at 862,209.
+There is a clear trend in this data showing peak travel during these days of the week.
+Fridays see the fewest flights, coming in at 700,545, stating that maybe travelers avoid flying at the end of the workweek.
+Airlines could use these patterns to their benefit in terms of scheduling and resource provisioning with a view to matching demand and efficiency of operations.
 <br />
 <br />

 - <img src="images/Top_5_Most_Reliable_Airlines.jpg" width="300">

 - **Top 5 Most Reliable Airlines**
-- At the top of the 5 most reliable airlines is the Southwest Airlines Co. with an on-time-departure of 695,048, followed by Delta Airlines Inc. - 593,418, American Airlines Inc. - 480,080, Skywest Airlines Inc. - 416,781, and Atlantic Southeast Airlines - 402,080.
+- Southwest Airlines Co. heads the list of the world's most punctual carriers, having raked up 695,048 on-time departures to its credit, clearly establishing the efficiency and reliability of the carrier.
+With 593,418 on-time departures, Delta Airlines Inc. showed a very good performance at the second position in volume.
+American Airlines Inc., Skywest Airlines Inc., and Atlantic Southeast Airlines made up the top five with 480,080, 416,781, and 402,080 on-time departures, respectively.
+That is evident in the high on-time departure rates of these airlines, which prove that they treat punctuality seriously and really care about satisfying their customers, setting benchmark standard practices for the industry.
 <br />
 <br />

 - <img src="images/Least_5_Most_Reliable_Airlines.jpg" width="300">

 - **Least 5 Most Reliable Airlines**
-- At the top of the list of Airlines with the least most reliable airlines and judging from the least on-time-departures, is Virging America with 36,524 on-time-departures, followed by Frontier Airlines Inc. with 55,943, Hawaiian Airlines Inc. with 56,126, Spirit Airlines Inc. with 65,290, and Alaska Airlines Inc. with 128,955.
+- Virgin America ranks as the least reliable airline in terms of on-time departures.
+Only 36524 flights depart on time.
+Frontier Airlines Inc. follows with 55,943 Hawaiian Airlines Inc. with 56,126 Spirit Airlines Inc. with 65,290 and Alaska Airlines Inc. with 128955.
+These figures indicate significant room for improvement in punctuality.
+This impacts customer satisfaction and operational efficiency.
+Addressing the factors contributing to these delays could enhance their reliability and competitive standing in the industry.
 <br />
 <br />

 - <img src="images/Total_No_of_Cancelled_Flights_By_Reason.jpg" width="300">

 - **Total Number of Cancelled Flights By Reason**
-- Weather conditions happens to be the major reason for flight cancellation with 48,651 flights cancelled and a share of 54.35% of the time, followed by Airline/Carrier reasons with 48,651 cancelled flights and a share of 28.11% and lastly, National Air System issue causing about 25,262 cancelled flights at 17.52%.
+- Weather conditions are the predominant cause of flight cancellations.
+They account for 54.35% with 48651 flights canceled.
+This highlights the substantial impact of adverse weather on aviation operations.
+Airline or carrier-related issues follow with 28.11%.
+They also resulted in 48,651 cancellations.
+This indicates significant operational challenges within airlines.
+National Air System issues contribute to 17.52% of cancellations.
+They affect 25262 flights.
+This points to systemic inefficiencies in air traffic control and infrastructure.
+These insights suggest the need for improved weather forecasting.
+Operational efficiency must also be enhanced Along with better airspace management.
+All are essential to reducing cancellations and enhance travel reliability
 <br />
 <br />

 - <img src="images/Total_No_of_Flights_By_Month.jpg" width="450">

 - **Total Number of Flights By Month**
-- July happens to be the month with most flights traffic with 520,718 flights, followed by August with 510,336, and March with 504,312.
+- July happens to be the month with the most flight traffic with 520,718 flights, followed by August with 510,336, and March with 504,312.
 The month with the least flight traffic happens to be February with 429,191.
-February being the month with the least flight may be attributed to it being the shortest month in the year, secondly,february often experiences lower flight traffic compared to other months due to being part of the winter season in many regions.
+February being the month with the least flight may be attributed to it being the shortest month in the year, secondly, February often experiences lower flight traffic compared to other months due to being part of the winter season in many regions.
 February also typically lacks major holidays or long weekends, unlike other months such as July and August.
 February may experience a dip in business-related travel compared to other months.
 July has the most flight traffic because it is a peak travel month in many regions, coinciding with the summer vacation season.
 Families, students, and individuals often take advantage of the warm weather and extended break periods to travel for leisure, leading to increased demand for flights.
 July include many holidays and it is a period for summer break when most schoold go on break.
 July is often filled with events, festivals, and cultural celebrations around the world.
 While July is primarily associated with leisure travel, it also sees significant business and conference-related travel.
 <br />
 <br />

 - <img src="images/%25_of_Fight_Delays_By_Month.jpg" width="450">

 - **Percentage of Flight Delays By Month**
-- June has the highest percentage of flight delays with a 42.74%, February - 40.41%, July - 40.26%, December -39.51, down to the 2 months with the least percentage of flight delays, September at 28.52%, followed by October with 29.85%.
-September and October often experience more favorable weather conditions compared to other months, especially in regions where inclement weather contribute to flight delays.
-The months of June, July, and December also has the highest percentage of flight delay because these months coincide with peak travel seasons, characterized by increased passenger volumes and higher demand for flights.
-Some months may experience capacity constraints at airports and airspace due to high demand for travel and limited available slots for aircraft operations.
+- June has the highest percentage of flight delays with 42.74% February follows with 40.41%.
+July has 40.26%.
+December trails at 39.51.
+Finally, the two months with the lowest percentage of flight delays are September at 28.52% and October at 29.85%.
+September and October often experience more favorable weather conditions.
+This is especially true in regions where inclement weather contributes to flight delays.
+The months of June July and December also have the highest percentage of flight delay because these months coincide with peak travel seasons.
+These seasons are characterized by increased passenger volumes and higher demand for flights.
+Some months may experience capacity constraints at airports.
+Airspace may also become constrained due to high demand for travel and limited available slots for aircraft operations.
 <br />
 <br />